Linda James

-Linda Mary James (born 1951, Birmingham, England) is an established artist who has been working in New Zealand for over twenty-five years.
+Linda Mary James (born 1951, Birmingham, England) is an established British artist who has been working in New Zealand for over twenty-five years.
 She creates large figurative paintings and landscapes.

 Biography

 Born in Birmingham, at the age of 2 Linda emigrated to New Zealand with her family.
 She attended the School of Fine Arts, University of Canterbury and in 1983 received a Diploma of Fine Arts (Honours) for painting.
 She lives and works in North Canterbury, New Zealand.

 Career as an artist

 Linda James regularly exhibits her work and recent solo exhibitions include Out of the Chaos: Precious Lives (2007), New Zealand: Sleep in the Forest/Dreams of the Sea (2007), Love Story, Precious Lives II (2009) and Fallen (2010) all at the Centre of Contemporary Art in Christchurch, New Zealand.
 She has exhibited throughout New Zealand in solo and group shows, including the following galleries: Robert McDougall Gallery, Adam Art Gallery, Judith Anderson Gallery, Jonathan Jensen Gallery, Artline Gallery, Artspace.
 She has a number of paintings held in the public collection at Te Puna O Waiwhetu/Christchurch Art Gallery.